Ersanio/snes-assembly-book/docs/math/shift.md

 # Bit shifting operations
-'Bit shifting' is a bitwise operation in which you move bits left or right.
+"Bit shifting" is a bitwise operation in which you move bits left or right.
 As a result, practically speaking, you divide or multiply a number by two.

 ## ASL and LSR
 There are two opcodes which shift bits to the left or right.